gethin101/GG-Battle-robot/README.md

 Also I will have sound effects for my robot.
 I will do this through a PAM8302 amplifier board and 8Ω 2W speaker.
 The amplifier board will go into the breadboard & the speaker will plug directly into the PAM8302.

-It will be powered by AA batteries, the actual robot will be connected using a breadboard & jumper wires, but I want to experiment with a custom PCB for my remote.
+It will be powered by AA batteries, the actual robot will be connected using a breadboard & jumper wires, but I want to create a custom PCB for my remote.
 I will design the PCB in KiCad, also with female sockets so I can remove modules from the remote.

 **Note:** I will need to connect the grounds on either side together so they have the same voltage reference point.

-I originally wanted a single servo axe weapon on the top but I have instead decided that I will use 2 axes on either side of the robot instead, controlled by 2 seperate servo motors
+My weapon system consists of a servo motor embedded on the underside of the top half of the chassis that will swing the PLA axe weapon down to hit, and back up to rest on the slanted design of the robot.

 ---